raygun101/MarkupKit/README.md

     - (void)insertArrangedSubview:(UIView *)view atIndex:(NSUInteger)index;
     - (void)removeArrangedSubview:(UIView *)view;

-These methods manage the list of the layout view's "arranged subviews", which are the subviews whose size and position will be managed automatically by the layout view.
+These methods manage the list of the layout view's "arranged subviews", which are the subviews whose size and position will be managed automatically by the layout view. `LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself so that layout views can be constructed in markup.
 A read-only property that returns the current list of arranged subviews is also provided:

     @property (nonatomic, readonly, copy) NSArray *arrangedSubviews;